tsdat/tsdat/docs/source/getting_started.rst

     pipeline = tsdat.IngestPipeline(config, storage)
     pipeline.run("path/to/raw/file")

-For detailed examples of how to set up and use tsdat, consult the tsdat `examples folder`_.
-These can also be used as a starting point for setting up particular use cases.
+For detailed examples of how to set up and use tsdat, consult the `examples and tutorials`_ section.

-To learn how to set up a configuration file, consult this `pipeline template file`_.